raspberrypilearning/track-designer/en/step_2.md

 A new file will appear in the Assets folder in the Project window.

 Drag the new Scene into the 'Scenes' folder to organise your files.

+Open the new Scene, by double clicking on it, to start making your track!

 --- /task ---